jekyll/minima/_posts/2020-07-14-freelance.md

 Write down the scope of work, how much time you estimate it will take you to do it, and the expected payment schedule for each deliverable.
 I have a template for this [here](https://docs.google.com/document/d/1Jrae9rlAyUL9MEh5eNnzCmaF8S6W489sYz6-Kj2NI-M/edit?usp=sharing).
 Share this with the client over email—this gives them some context into where the money will go, and also makes sure you are both on the same page about what you will deliver.

 #### Insist on an advance
 Ask for 10-25% of the project cost up front as an advance.
-Do not start any work on the project till the advance clears.
+Do not start any work on the project till the advance is in your bank account.
 If a client is unwilling to pay a token amount to get the work started, they will likely not be willing to pay you the full amount once you deliver the work.
 I have learnt this the hard way.

-#### Keep slack in your estimates
+#### Estimating for unclear scope

 When giving an estimate for a project with an unclear scope, give an estimate for the worst case scenario.
 Let the client know that it's an estimate and that you will charge them for the time it actually takes, but in no case will it be more than the estimate.

-For eg. if your hourly rate is $25, and you think a project might take about 10 hours, quote $300 instead of $25.
+For eg. if your hourly rate is $25, and you think a project might take about 10 hours, quote $300-$350 instead of $250.
 Be honest with your billing, and if it took less time, your client will feel like they got a good deal.
 If it actually does take longer (which it often does, things can always go wrong or just be more complicated than expected) you will have a little bit of breathing room in your estimate.

 #### Underpromise, Over-deliver